SABS-R3/software-engineering-day3/_episodes/13-refactoring.md

 ## Type Annotations

+One of the main things we use to describe the differences between programming languages is the **type sytem** that they use.
+The type system is how the language represents and manages different kinds (or types) of data.
+Types may be primitive types built in to the language such as `int` or `float`, up to complex custom types such as the classes that we define ourselves.

 When talking about type systems in different programming languages, there are two distinctions to be made.
 The first is whether the language is **staticly typed** or **dynamically typed**.
 In statically typed languages, each variable must have a type, usually set when it is defined - C++ is a statically typed language: